hypest/checkstyle-android/README.md

 A [gradle checkstyle](https://docs.gradle.org/current/userguide/checkstyle_plugin.html) configuration that most closely matches the [Android Code Style Guidelines for Contributors](https://source.android.com/source/code-style.html).
 Many Android projects chose to follow those guidelines and this checkstyle configuration helps enforce them on your code.

+This is still Work-In-Progress!
+Only a few rules have been implemented so far.
+Check the #Contributing section below on how to contrbute ;)

 ## Usage

 You can just grab [the rules file](config/checkstyle.xml) and use it with your own checkstyle setup or you can add this repo as a git submodule: